-- A. To provide a continuum of behavioral support to include a highly structured environment that provides intensive behavioral support and services in a well-controlled classroom setting managed by behaviorally trained staff. - B. To implement and deliver established, research-based methodologies, strategies, and accommodations based on Individual Education Plans (IEPs) and Behavior Intervention Plans (BIPs). - C. To provide technical support and follow-up services to BSS staff necessary to ensure that strategies are implemented consistently and with fidelity. - D. To provide individual behavioral supports and interventions based on the results of Functional Behavioral Assessments to decrease problematic behaviors and teach functionally equivalent prosocial replacement behaviors and coping techniques. - E. To reduce the frequency, intensity, and duration of challenging behaviors and manage co-occurring mental health issues of students. - F. To provide opportunities for students that will facilitate the learning and practice of skills and behaviors necessary for a successful transition into adulthood. - G. To generalize the skills learned in the BSS setting to lesser restrictive environments so that students can transition to general education successfully.
+- A. To provide a highly structured environment that provides intensive behavioral support and services in a well-controlled classroom setting managed by behaviorally trained staff. - B. To implement and deliver established, research-based methodologies, strategies, and accommodations based on Individual Education Plans (IEPs) and Behavior Intervention Plans (BIPs). - C. To provide technical support and follow-up services to BSS staff necessary to ensure that strategies are implemented consistently with fidelity. - D. To provide individual behavioral supports and interventions based on the results of Functional Behavioral Assessments in order to decrease problematic behaviors and teach functionally equivalent pro-social replacement behaviors and coping techniques. - E. To reduce the frequency, intensity, and duration of challenging behaviors and manage co-occurring mental health issues of students. - F. To provide classes for opportunities for students that will facilitate the learning of the necessary skills and behaviors for successful transition into adult life.

 BSS is supported by Special Education Teachers, General Education Teachers, Paraprofessionals, Campus Administrators, Program Managers, Program Specialists, Licensed Specialists in School Psychology (LSSPs), Board Certified Behavior Analysts (BCBCAs), related services staff, and parents.
-There are eight critical classroom components that describe the expectations for BSS, typically referred to as the "Quality Indicators" of BSS.
-(See Appendix for the Quality Indicators for the BSS Program).
+There are five critical classroom elements that describe the expectations for BSS, typically referred to as the "Critical Elements" of BSS.
+(See Appendix for the Critical Elements for the BSS Program).

-Students assigned to the BSS program will be included in the general education and/or resource settings to the maximum extent appropriate, as determined by the ARD committee.
-The program focuses on developing social and emotional/behavioral skills so the student can generalize these skills successfully in the least restrictive environment.
-Students receiving BSS services may initially receive services in the self-contained setting for some of the day or all day depending on the decision of the ARD committee

-.
-Accordingly, behavioral and academic support is provided for each student based on individual strengths, deficits, and needs.
+Students assigned to the BSS program will be included in the general education and/or resource setting/s to the maximum extent appropriate, as determined by the ARD committee.
+The program focuses on developing social and emotional/behavioral skills so the student can be more productive in the least restrictive environment.
+Students receiving BSS services may initially receive services in the self-contained setting for some or all of the day depending on the decision of the ARD committee, through an Orientation Period.
+Accordingly, behavioral and academic supports are provided for each student based on individual strengths, deficits, and needs.